Voting in North Carolina

-If you’re eligible to vote in North Carolina but have not yet registered, you can register and vote at one-stop early voting sites during the early voting period.
-North Carolina does NOT offer Election Day registration.
+If you’re eligible to vote in North Carolina but have not yet registered, you can register and vote at your polling place during the early voting period.
+North Carolina does not offer same-day registration on Election Day.

-You can pre-register to vote in North Carolina when you turn 16 if you will turn 18 by the next general election.
+You can pre-register to vote in North Carolina when you turn 16.

 Voting Rights Restoration